Mission 204

-204 Mission, also known as Tulip Force, was a British military mission to China organized in 1940-1941 that went into action soon after Pearl Harbor.
+204 Mission, also known as Tulip Force, was a British military mission to China organized in 1940–1941 that went into action soon after the attack on Pearl Harbor.
 It was an attempt to provide military assistance to the Chinese Nationalist Army in order to sustain Chinese resistance to the Japanese occupation of China during the Second Sino-Japanese War.

-The first phase achieved very little but a second more successful phase was conducted before withdrawal.
+The first phase conducted over eight months in 1942 achieved very little due to the unprofessional and racist attitudes of the British participants.
+Nevertheless, a more successful second phase commencing in February 1943 was conducted before the withdrawal in September 1944.

 Background

 In November 1940, the British War office transferred Brigadier General Lancelot.
-E. Denny from India to the Chinese wartime capital Chungking, to serve as military attaché to China.
-In January 1941 Dennys reached Chungking and began "unobstrusive" discussions about mutual assistance.
-With the help of RAF Major James Warburton, Denny fostered relations between the British and the Chinese: airpower as well as guerrilla warfare was to be a major element of Anglo-Chinese military cooperation.
-At the end of February Denny recommended that a small military mission be set up Burma which would eventually move into neighboring Yunnan when war broke out between Japan and the British Empire.
-He forged a Sino-British agreement whereby British troops would assist the Chinese "Surprise Troops" units of guerrillas already operating in China, and China assist Britain in Burma.
+E. Dennys from India to the Chinese wartime capital Chongqing, to serve as military attaché to China.
+In January 1941 Dennys reached Chongqing and began "unobstrusive" discussions about mutual assistance.
+With the help of RAF major James Warburton, Dennys fostered relations between the British and the Chinese: airpower as well as guerrilla warfare was to be a major element of Anglo-Chinese military cooperation.

+At the end of February, Dennys recommended that a small military mission be set up Burma which would eventually move into neighboring Yunnan when war broke out between Japan and the British Empire.
+He forged a Sino-British agreement whereby British troops would assist the Chinese "Surprise Troops" units of guerrillas already operating in China, and China would assist Britain in Burma.